 The main cause of varicocele in male infertility.
 This disease occurs in more than 15 percent of the male population and 40 percent of men with fertility problems.

 The cause of male infertility due to varicocele is still not completely clear.
-It`s known, that varicocele leads to an increase in scrotum temperature, decrease in testicular function, and, as a consequence, decrease in number and motility of spermatozoids.
+It`s known, that varicocele leads to an increase in scrotum temperature, a decrease in testicular function, and, as a consequence, a decrease in the number and motility of spermatozoids.
 Varicocele is often associated with atrophy.
 The latest data shows, that varicocele can also affect the function of Leydig cells (located in testicles and secrete the main amount of testosterone), formation of steroid hormones in testicles, blood microcirculation in testicles and can cause damage to sperm cells.

 Male Varicocele Treatment